Tips for installing tower speakers on a boat

 Feed them enough power

 Lots of water means lots of watts: tower speakers require plenty of power to sound their best.
 That’s because they’re mounted so high up, and basically play into the empty air behind a speeding boat, which results in rapid sound dispersion.
 The more power you can apply to the speakers, the louder they’ll play and the better they’ll sound.
-As you’re shopping for tower speakers, make sure you also find an external amplifier that’s rated at 75% to 150% of the speakers’ power-handling specs.
+As you’re shopping for tower speakers, make sure you also find an external amplifier that has an RMS power rating that's equal to or less than the speakers’ power-handling specs.

 An outboard marine-rated amp is exactly what you need to get full performance from power-hungry tower speakers.